Conference Agenda

 1ZEW – Leibniz Centre for European Economic Research, Germany; 2University of Mannheim

 This paper investigates how multinational enterprises (MNEs) strategically reallocate risk among their affiliates in response to the introduction of transfer pricing regulations, using the implementation of transfer pricing documentation rules in France in 2010 as a quasi-natural experiment.
-Using administrative data, we examine the shifting of several risk types outlined in the OECD Transfer Pricing Guidelines, including market risk, credit risk, inventory risk, and R&D risk.
-Our analyses suggest that affected MNEs allocate less market and credit risk to French affiliates after the reform.
-As risk allocation goes hand in hand with shifting of real activity, we subsequently assess the impact of the French transfer pricing reform on MNEs’ investment and employment decisions.
+Using administrative data, we examine the shifting of several risk types outlined in the OECD Transfer Pricing Guidelines, including market risk, credit risk, and R&D risk.
+Our analyses suggest that affected MNEs allocate less market and credit risk to French affiliates and consequently more risk to affiliates in low-tax countries after the reform.
+As risk allocation goes hand in hand with shifting of real activity, we find a decrease in the value of fixed and intangible assets in France following the reform.
 Our study provides insights into the effectiveness of transfer pricing regulations and sheds light on how MNEs adapt their corporate structures to facilitate profit shifting through transfer pricing mechanisms.

 Nicolay-Transfer Pricing Regulation and Risk Allocation within Multinational Firms-185.pdf